Yuvii2102/Talent-Scope-Resume-Analyzer/README.md

-# 📊 Smart Resume Analyzer (ATS Checker)
+# 📊 Smart Resume Analyzer

-A web-based application that analyzes resumes against job descriptions and calculates an **ATS (Applicant Tracking System) compatibility score**.
+A web-based application that analyzes resumes against job descriptions and calculates a compatibility score**.
 The system compares keywords in the resume with keywords in the job description and highlights missing skills that may improve the chances of getting shortlisted.

 ---